 - Pour into a large bowl and add egg, cumin, coriander, salt, pepper, lemon juice, and baking powder.

 - Stir together to make sure everything is evenly distributed.

 - In a large, heavy bottomed pan, heat about 1 inch of oil over medium high heat.

 - When oil is ready, shape falafel into balls or patties and fry until golden brown, just a couple minutes per side.

 Nutritional informations provided as a courtesy and is only an approximatation.
 Values will changes based on ingredients used.

 Help out the next person and give it a star rating below!

 I used a small ice cream scoop to portion out the falafel into balls and drop them into the oil.

 I fried one minute on each side because I like my falafel a little more on the crisp side.

-I munched on this in a peta with spinach and hummus (couldn't find/wasn't making tahini sauce) while fancing myself a falafel street vendor.
+I munched on this in a pita pocket with spinach and hummus (couldn't find/wasn't making tahini sauce) while fancying myself a falafel street vendor.
 It was rather good.
-Now that I know how simple this is to make, I will be making it again and tweaking it.
+Now that I know how simple pan-fried falafel is to make, I will be making it again and tweaking the recipe some more.
 I really think more fresh herbs could really take this to another level.